 - Strangely enough, the Marine's final battle, also against a Queen, simply has none of his weapons do any damage to her.
 You are forced to avoid her attacks and use the environment to kill her, making the Queen more of a Puzzle Boss.

 - This battle is meant to be an homage to the ending of the second Alien movie.

 - In Scarface: The World is Yours, Gaspar Gomez' head of security must be confronted in hand-to-hand.
 Subverted in the Fidel's Records mission and various other Lead missions, where the target that has to be fought in melee can be softened up first with firepower; however, keeping true to the intent, gunning the victim down leads to failure and the final blow must be delivered by hand.

 - Sosa is also much easier to beat this way.
 In fact, he won't defend himself at all, making him an Anti-Climax Boss.

 - In the game True Crime: Streets of LA many of these will pop up and when you try to shoot the guy Nick will respond with a one-liner explaining why he won't.
 Examples: Nah.
 I'd rather beat ya senseless., Guns are overrated...
 Sometimes., Let's do this honorably.

-- The Batman Doom Game Mod has its final battle with Bane in the ruins of the Batcave, and your weapon for the battle is a special gauntlet that you only get on the level.
+- The Batman Doom Game Mod has its final battle with Bane in the ruins of the Batcave, and your weapon for the battle is a special gauntlet that you only get on that level.
 Switching to any other weapon gets you a message saying "You failed to fight Bane with your fists" and locking out all your weapons with a mocking "Is that your best?" from Bane, making the game essentially Unwinnable unless you restart the level.